 In summary, it appears that the decline in GDP as proxied by mobility was the most important of all the country-specific drivers of spreads during peak COVID-19.
 In contrast, the importance of the trajectory of mortality numbers was relatively minor.
 Additionally, traditional country-specific factors of sovereign risk pricing for emerging markets such as the oil price and the level of sovereign debt also played a role.
 One thing to keep in mind is that the number of degrees of freedom is relatively low for these regressions.
-This results from the short length of the panel (roughly 30 daysone month) as well as missing data for some variables and countries which reduced the available number of observations.
+This results from the short length of the panel (one month) as well as data unavailability for some variables and countries.

 Did country-specific or global factors dominate CDS spreads during COVID-19?

 So far, the analysis uncovered that during COVID-19 global/regional risk drivers only partly explained CDS adjustments.
 We also showed that the depth of the economic downturn as well as oil price effects and existing levels of sovereign debt are the country-specific factors which particularly help explain CDS adjustments in March 2020.
-However, we can extend the analysis by asking to which degree global/regional factors and country-specific factors more generally ones played a role in the CDS adjustment during peak COVID-19.
+However, we can extend the analysis by asking to which degree global/regional factors and country-specific ones more generally played a role in the CDS adjustment during peak COVID-19.
 To address this question, we compare the explanatory power of the global/regional factors to the explanatory power of country-specific variables.

 Model